 SCCI Group Policies and Processes regarding Modern Slavery and Human Trafficking

-- Modern Slavery Act Statement: SCCI’s commitment to meeting the objectives of the Modern Slavery Act 2015;
+- Modern Slavery Act Statement: SCCI’s commitment to meeting the objectives of the Modern Slavery Act 2015: published and reviewed;

 - Sustainable Supplier Charter: a commitment to deliver ever more sustainable solutions for our people, our customers, the wider community and the environment in which we work and live by; promoting best sustainable practice and meeting or exceeding guidance set out by government and regulatory bodies.
 The charter includes requirements of suppliers in relation to ethical working and values.
 We expect all members of our Supply Chain to share our aims and objectives and to sign up to this Charter.